salmancsec/AugmentedLearning/README.md

 # AugmentedLearning
 It's a web-based augmented reality learning application built on raw HTML and CSS and a bit of AR.js.
+I'm not a professional developer myself!
+Alhamdulillah, I used some of my previous experiences from what I learned about HTML and CSS during the time of the pandemic.
+All praise be to Allah that I could simply “PASS” my finals with this project.
+The naming conventions for the files and directories are TOO BAD, please pardon me for that.
+Anyway, I hope you can figure it out with some close inspection, and it will give you some ideas about the project.
+Then, you can make a new one or modify it according to your needs.😀